Culture Shock in Norway

 There is also a Norwegian social value called Janteloven, which can be difficult for expats to understand.
 It is similar to conformity and equality between all people.
 As a result, it is still considered inappropriate for people to flaunt wealth, achievements or their career status.
 This is slowly changing, as oil wealth and access to the world market is altering people’s views.

 Norwegians are known for being reserved, honest, humble and straightforward.
 They don’t like hierarchy in general, so an expat’s boss will be more likely to ask for their opinion than give them orders.
 Foreigners often find that Norwegians are difficult to get to know.
 They can be wary of strangers, but open up once they are familiar with someone.
 Once a person has been accepted and makes a Norwegian friend, they often find that they have a friend for life.

 Expats may also find that Norwegians are not outwardly social, and are unlikely to greet in shops, in the street or even in social settings until they know someone.
-Extroverted migrants should use their skills to get to know people.
-Work is a good place to socialise and meet others, but expats should not be surprised if they are the only ones wanting to socialise after.
+Extroverted expats should use their skills to get to know people.
+Work is a good place to socialise and meet others, but new arrivals should not be surprised if they are the only ones wanting to socialise after work.
 Norwegians put a high priority on spending time with their families, and are likely to go home straight after work.

 Office culture in Norway

 Foreigners may find Norwegian working hours surprisingly lax and flexible, and very family- and sun-friendly.
 Norwegians work hard and are effective during work hours, and Norwegian companies expect employees to work between 8am and 4pm.
 On the rare warm and sunny days of the year, some companies close up shop at 3pm to allow their employees time to be with their families, play sports and be outdoors.